hschellman/training-docs/_episodes/07-grid-job-submission.md

 ```bash
 jobsub_rm -G dune --user=username
 ```
-If you want to manipulate only a certian subset of jobs, you can use a HTCondor-style constraint.
+If you want to manipulate only a certain subset of jobs, you can use a HTCondor-style constraint.
 For example, if I want to remove only held jobs asking for more than say 8 GB of memory that went held because they went over their request, I could do something like
 ```bash
 jobsub_rm -G dune --constraint='Owner=="username"&&JobStatus==5&&RequestMemory>=8000&&(HoldReasonCode==34||(HoldReasonCode==26&&HoldReasonSubCode==1))'
 ```